 In our experience, most company reps at places helping us deal with items like our solar or radiant heat have been overwhelmingly helpful.
 At the same time, it is very easy for those same kinds of people to try to upsell you on something that you don’t need.
 In fact, sometimes those upsell items can actually be BAD for your overall home plan, so do your own research and don’t just say yes to everything just because you think you should.

 6. You don’t account for the “little costs” inside every job.

-This is a bit of a tricky one, because we understand that it is almost impossible to know every little thing you’ll need to buy in the course of a home build, and those little things can really start to add up.
+This is a bit of a tricky one because we understand that it is almost impossible to know every little thing you’ll need to buy in the course of a home build.
+Those little things can really start to add up.